Freight Shipping from Laredo to New York City

 How much does it cost to ship freight from Laredo to New York City?

-Full truckload (FTL) rates from Laredo, TX to New York City, NY currently range from $4,782-$5,894 for a standard dry van load over the 2,224-mile route.
+Full truckload (FTL) rates from Laredo, TX to New York City, NY currently range $4,782-$5,894 (roughly $2.16-$2.66 per mile over 2,224 miles).
 LTL shipments typically cost $1,423-$2,290 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to New York City?